kgryguc/etr_test/module2/06_cs_tundra_grasslands_test.md

 ```

 Now we can start with loading up the required data.
 We shall start with
 the raster data.
-The imagery used in this case study are 4 Sentinel-2
+The imagery used in this case study are Sentinel-2
-images collected in the 2018 (exact dates are 31 May, 7 August, 27
+images collected in 2018 within the growing season (exact dates are 31
+May, 7 August, 27 August and 18 September, June and July images were
-August and 18 September).
-In case of raster data there are two ways you
+unfortunately covered by clouds).
+In case of raster data there are two
-can approach this case study: use the attached preprocessed data or go
+ways you can approach this case study: use the attached preprocessed
-to –THIS TUTORIAL– to download raw data and proprocess it to the desired
+data or go to *–THIS TUTORIAL–* to download raw data and preprocess it
-state yourself.
-In any case load the data to the variable *image*.
+to the desired state yourself.
+In any case load the data to the variable
+*image*.

 ``` r
 image <- brick("ABCD_stacked_res.bsq")
 ```

+**TO BE COMPLETED** (to be decided: description of data preprocessing
+steps: masking clouds, shadows and water here, or in the tutorial)

 Now add the vector reference data to our workspace.
 It consists of field
 collected polygons with appropriate classes assigned, which will be used